Location: Westminster, London

 If you have any questions about this role or the organisation please contact firstname.lastname@example.org.
 Please do not under any circumstances contact the employer directly as doing so may negatively impact your employment opportunity.

-Please submit a CV and tailored Cover Letter through the AAI EmployAbility online application form on our website.
-Examples of what we expect in an application can be found HERE.
+Please submit a CV and tailored Cover Letter through the AAI EmployAbility online application form by clicking “Apply” on our website.
+Examples of what we like to see in a cover letter can be found HERE.

 All applications must be submitted by 12 noon on the closing date.
-State A) your availability and B) relevant experience and demonstrate how your skills match the specific requirements of the job description.
+In your Cover Letter, please state: A) your availability and B) relevant information on your skills/experience pertaining to the job specifications.

 We do NOT accept email applications unless otherwise stated.

 Successful candidates must, by the start of the employment, have permission to work in the UK.